LLM Commercial Law

 College: College of Law, Humanities and Social Sciences

-We've worked with the legal professions, judiciary and private sector to design the LLM (Commercial Law) to be fit for the 21st Century and to offer you genuine opportunities for flexible study and specialisation.
+We have worked with the legal professions, judiciary, prosecution service and police to design the LLM Commercial Law to be fit for the 21st century.
+Ideal both for lawyers and for professionals engaged in broader commercial practice, it offers genuine opportunities for flexible study and specialisation.

 The course is made up of three stages - Postgraduate Certificate, Postgraduate Diploma and LLM.

-And you’ll choose one optional module from the following:
+In addition, you’ll choose three optional pathway modules from the following: